Ford 335 engine: Block-cracking problems

 The 400 V8s for the model years 1971–72 were either cast in the Dearborn Iron Foundry or the Cleveland Foundry.
 Those built for model years 1973–79 were either cast in the Cleveland Foundry or the Michigan Casting Center.
 The 351M introduced in 1975 shared the same block as the 400.
-The 351M and 400 blocks cast at the Michigan Casting Center prior to March 2, 1977 experienced water jacket cracking problems above the lifter bores.
-The cracking was caused by an internal coring problem when the blocks were cast.
+The 351M and 400 blocks cast at the Michigan Casting Center prior to March 2, 1977, experienced water jacket cracking problems above the lifter bores.
+The cracking was (potentially) caused by an internal coring problem when the blocks were cast, although others considered it to be normal freeze cracking.
 The result was horizontal cracks approximately 1" above the lifter bore.
 After March 2, 1977, the blocks cast at Michigan Casting Center did not have problems with cracking.

 351M/400 identification confusion

 There exists debate as to what Ford meant by the "M" designation of the 351M.
 Some claim the "M" stands for “Modified” - being modified from a 400-V8 with a shortened stroke - though others claim that the "M" refers to the Michigan Casting Center, where the 351M began production.
 Some say that the "M" designation has no official meaning, and that it was just Ford's way of distinguishing the 351M from the 351C and 351W.
+Ford master part catalogs reference the engine as a Modified.

 Likewise, Ford's use of the 400 block in the creation of the 351M engine has resulted in the 400 mistakenly being referred to as the "400M" or "400 Modified."
 This is despite the 400 having been the design basis from which the "modified" 351M was derived and it was in production several years before Ford used the "M" designation.
 Further confusion arises from Ford printing "351M/400" on the emission stickers for the engine.
 The "351M/400" referenced the engine family, and some confused this with the engine name.
 This sticker also listed the engine displacement below the engine family.
 Ford's official name for the 400 V8 contains no additional designations - the proper nomenclature is simply "400."
-In the early 1970's before the 351M debuted, Ford referred to the 400 as the "400 Cleveland".
+In the early 1970s before the 351M debuted, Ford referred to the 400 as the "400 Cleveland".